haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services.md

 This file is located at `.magento/services.yaml` in your project.

 <div class="bs-callout bs-callout-info" id="info">
   <p>When you push your Git branch, our deploy script uses the values defined by configuration files in the <code>.magento</code> directory.
 After deployment, the script deletes the directory and its contents.
-Your local development environment isn't affected.</p>
+Your 本地开发环境 isn't affected.</p>
 </div>

 To see an example, see this [sample `services.yaml` file](https://github.com/magento/magento-cloud/blob/master/.magento/services.yaml){:target="_blank"}.